What you’ll need

 Authenticate returning users and let them perform transactions.
 Write operations require the user to sign with their passkey.User recovery

-End users may need to recover access if they lose their device.
-Implement recovery flows that allow users to register a new passkey.See the implementing delegated wallets guide for step-by-step code examples covering all four components, and the recovery guide for recovery implementation.
+End users who lose their device cannot sign with their passkey anymore.
+Implement a recovery flow so they can register a new credential.See the implementing delegated wallets guide for step-by-step code examples covering all four components, and the recovery guide for recovery implementation.

 Related solutions